 Officers may make visits to your home to try and witness the problem and, where considered necessary, visits may take place outside normal working hours.
-It is an offence to cause a Statutory Nuisance, therefore when the Council carries out an investigation we have to operate in a similar way to the Police, we must gather sufficient evidence to take action against someone, otherwise the case would collapse.
+Noise monitoring equipment may also be installed in your property to help collect evidence of the noise problem.
+It is an offence to cause a Statutory nuisance, therefore when the Council carries out an investigation we have to operate in a similar way to the Police, we must gather sufficient evidence to take action against someone, otherwise the case would collapse.